CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/system_overview.md

   `app/server/services/jobs.py` lifecycle and `/api/jobs` resource.
 - Startup validation: Alembic database creation/upgrade and required resource-directory checks before the API serves requests.

 The Angular application and FastAPI application are separate runtimes.
-The Windows launcher starts them as coordinated local processes; the backend root redirects to FastAPI documentation, while the Angular runtime owns the user interface.
+The Windows launcher starts them as coordinated local processes and opens the frontend as soon as its server responds; the Angular shell then owns readiness presentation and polls `/api/health` before creating routed application content.
+The backend root redirects to FastAPI documentation, while the Angular runtime owns the user interface.

 ### Packaged Windows topology